Pre- Handover Inspections

 What happens after a PCI inspection?

-After your Pre-Handover (PCI) inspection, you’ll receive a detailed defect report outlining all identified issues — giving you a clear, independent record of what needs to be rectified before you take ownership of the property.
+After your Pre-Handover (PCI) inspection, you’ll receive a detailed defect report outlining all identified issues before settlement and handover.
+This provides a clear, independent record of defects that the builder can address before you take ownership of the property.

-• A structured list you can present directly to your builder
+• A structured defect list that can be provided directly to your builder

 2. Submit Defects to Your Builder

-Your builder will organise trades to fix the defects, which may include:
+Your builder will typically arrange trades to rectify identified defects, which may include:

 4. Final Review Before Handover

-Once the defects are addressed, you can proceed with the final payment and handover, knowing your home has been independently inspected and checked.
+Once defects have been addressed, you can proceed with final payment and handover with greater peace of mind, knowing your home has been independently inspected before you move in.

-If defects are not identified and documented before handover, they can become your responsibility to fix — potentially costing thousands after settlement.
+If defects are not identified and documented before handover, they can become significantly more difficult — and potentially more expensive — to rectify after settlement.

 Common Defects Found at PCI Inspections